 6. Bluestar Flexible Concrete Crack Filler

 Concrete cracks aren’t always large; others are as small as one inch broad.
 However, the size of a crack should not be taken into consideration.
-These little cracks do, in fact, eventually grow into something larger.
+These little cracks do, in fact, eventually grow into something more significant.
 That’s when a product like Bluestar Concrete Crack Filler comes in handy.
 This filler also protects the surface from rainwater in addition to repairing cracks.
-Because this filler is meant to cover microscopic cracks, it’s incredibly easy to use.
+Because this filler is meant to cover microscopic cracks, it’s straightforward to use.
 It comes in a squeeze container with a tiny tip for filling surface gaps with minimal mess.

 The filler dries to a paintable light gray finish after application.
 However, based on the original color of your concrete surface, you can choose a gray tone.